-Directors' and officers' liability insurance covers the cost of compensation claims made against a business's directors and key managers (officers) for alleged wrongful acts.
-Directors' and Officers' insurance typically comprises three separate agreements, called Side A, Side B and Side C.
+Directors' and Officers' Liability insurance covers the cost of compensation claims made against a business's directors and key managers (officers) for alleged wrongful acts.
+Directors' and Officers' Liability insurance typically comprises three separate agreements, called Side A, Side B and Side C.

-Side A covers claims against directors and officers not indemnified by the organisation.
+Side A covers claims against directors and officers not indemnified by the company.
 Side B provides reimbursement for indemnifying directors and officers.
-Side C provides coverage for securities claims - claims which often allege breaches of disclosure or fiduciary duties, or misleading conduct that results in a loss of market value of the organisation's shares.
+Side C provides coverage for securities claims - claims which often allege breaches of disclosure or fiduciary duties, or misleading conduct that results in a loss of market value of the company's shares.